-12. Accordingly, following Ellen's death on 11 September 2007 the Claimant, in the name of the firm of solicitors in which she is a partner, wrote to each of the Four Charities proposing a deed of variation.
-Exhibited to the Witness Statement is a copy of the letter dated 5 November 2007 which was sent to the RSPCA (the letters to the others being in identical terms).
+[12] Accordingly, following Ellen's death on 11 September 2007 the claimant, e in the name of the firm of solicitors in which she is a partner, wrote to each of the four charities proposing a deed of variation.
+Exhibited to the witness statement is a copy of the letter dated 5 November 2007 which was sent to the Royal Society for the Prevention of Cruelty to Animals ('RSPCA') (the letters to the others being in identical terms).
 That letter contained the following:

-"However, a bigger picture occurs to us.
+'However, a bigger picture occurs to us.
 If as Personal Representative of the late Ellen Mary Bolton our Melinda Giles were to enter into a Deed of Variation in respect of the late Ellen Mary Bolton's entitlement to the estate of the late Hilda Bolton, this could save a considerable amount of Inheritance Tax.
 We are therefore drafting a Deed of Variation to the effect that Ellen Mary Bolton give up her entitlement to the estate of her late sister in favour of the same charitable beneficiaries who are entitled to the estate of herself, i.e. Ellen Bolton.
-This should make the first estate, i.e. the estate of Hilda Bolton, totally exempt for Inheritance Tax..."
+This should make the first estate, i.e. the estate of Hilda Bolton, totally exempt for Inheritance Tax ...'

+[13] There are two significant features of that passage: first, the proposed deed of variation is intended to have the effect of Ellen '[giving] up her h entitlement to the estate of [Hilda]'; second, it is anticipated that the deed of variation will render Hilda's estate 'totally exempt' from liability to inheritance tax (my emphasis).

+[14] Of the four charities, three replied to the claimant indicating their broad agreement to the proposal.
+There was no response from the Royal National Institute of Blind People (RNIB).

+[15] On 24 November 2007 the deed of variation was executed by the claimant.
+This document had been drafted by the claimant herself.

+1 Section 142, so far as relevant, is at Annex 1 to this judgment.

-- 13. There are two significant features of that passage: first, the proposed deed of variation is intended to have the effect of Ellen "[giving] up her entitlement to the estate of [Hilda]"; second, it is anticipated that the deed of variation will render Hilda's estate "totally exempt" from liability to inheritance tax.
-(My emphasis.) - 14.
-Of the Four Charities, three replied to the Claimant indicating their broad agreement to the proposal.
-There was no response from RNIB. - 15.
-On 24 November 2007 the Deed of Variation was executed by the Claimant.
-This document had been drafted by the Claimant herself. - 16.
-On 5 December 2007 the Claimant, as administratrix of Hilda's estate, signed four Memoranda of Appropriation ("the Memoranda") purporting to appropriate the Property to the Four Charities in part satisfaction of what was described in the Memoranda as their respective quarter shares in the residue of Hilda's estate.
-The Memoranda expressly refer to Hilda's Will as "varied by the Deed of Variation".
+a [16] On 5 December 2007 the claimant, as administratrix of Hilda's estate, signed four memoranda of appropriation ('the memoranda') purporting to appropriate the Property to the four charities in part satisfaction of what was described in the memoranda as their respective quarter shares in the residue of Hilda's estate.
+The memoranda expressly refer to Hilda's Will as 'varied by the Deed of Variation'.

-17. The Claimant's firm wrote to HMRC on 11 December 2007 enclosing the Deed of Variation.
+[17] The claimant's firm wrote to HMRC on 11 December 2007 enclosing the deed of variation.
 The letter states:

-"Re: Hilda Elsie Bolton, deceased 43 Crosby Road, Westcliff on Sea
+'Re: Hilda Elsie Bolton, deceased 43 Crosby Road, Westcliff on Sea

-Further to this matter we attach Deed of Variation in duplicate for noting and return and it will be noted that this will have an effect on the Inheritance Tax being charged for this property and we therefore look forward to receiving amended calculations and refund."
+Further to this matter we attach Deed of Variation in duplicate for noting and return and it will be noted that this will have an effect on the Inheritance Tax being charged for this property and we therefore look forward to receiving amended calculations and refund.'

-- 18. Two features of this letter should be noted: first, the writer is clearly under the impression that the Deed of Variation has an effect on the inheritance tax chargeable in respect of the Property; second, the writer believes that the effect in question will result in a refund of inheritance tax by HMRC. - 19.
-The Property was sold soon afterwards, in December 2007.
-The Claimant states in the Witness Statement that she believed she was selling the property as a bare trustee for the Four Charities, having exercised a power of appropriation.
+[18] Two features of this letter should be noted: first, the writer is clearly under the impression that the deed of variation has an effect on the inheritance tax chargeable in respect of the Property; second, the writer believes that the effect in question will result in a refund of inheritance tax by HMRC.

+[19] The Property was sold soon afterwards, in December 2007.
+The claimant states in the witness statement that she believed she was selling the property as a bare trustee for the four charities, having exercised a power of appropriation.